com-480-data-visualization/com-480-project-datart/Milestone-reports/milestone1.md

 This format is repeated for every year.
-After preprocessing, the file for departments is 50x26 and for the region 13x26 Otherwise, the dataset is really complete without any missing values.
+After preprocessing, the file for departments is 50x26 and for the region 13x26 Otherwise, the dataset is truly complete without any missing values.

 <h5> UK population</h5>